Fliplet/fliplet-widget-file-manager/fl-table/README.md

 ### Custom Partial Selection for Individual Rows

-For file manager scenarios where a file or folder might have some of its content selected (but not all), FlTable supports setting individual rows to a partial selection state.
+For file manager scenarios where a file or folder might have some of its content selected (but not all), Fliplet.UI.Table supports setting individual rows to a partial selection state.
 This is particularly useful for hierarchical data where a folder might contain both selected and unselected items.

 #### API Methods for Custom Partial Selection